 \subsection{Deformation of (Frobenius) semi-stable subspaces}

-Recall the following way of defining different Frobenius actions on a fixed line bundle: let $L$ be a line bundle on a projective scheme $X$ over $k$ of dimension $n$, let $p \nmid d$ be an integer and let $D \in \left| L^d \right|$ a divisor.
-Fix also an integer $e>0$ such that $d | p^e -1$.
+Recall the following way of defining different Frobenius actions on a fixed line bundle: Let $L$ be a line bundle on a projective scheme $X$ over $k$ of dimension $n$, let $p \nmid d$ be an integer, and let $D \in \left| L^d \right|$ be a divisor.
+Also fix an integer $e>0$ such that $d | p^e -1$.
 Then, one may define a Frobenius action induced by $D$ on $L^{-1}$ given by the following composition:

-Applying $H^n(X,\_ )$ to the this composition we obtain a $p^e$-linear action $\psi_{L,D}$ on $H^n\left(X,L^{-1}\right)$.
-We denote by $H^n\left(X, L^{-1}\right)^{\sstab,D}$ the semi-stable part with respect to $\psi_{L,D}$, that is, the image of high enough iteration of $\psi_{L,D}$.
-We suppressed the integer $e$ from the notation of the semi-stable part, as it is an elementary exercise to see that the action is independent of the choice of $e$ up to passing to a divisible enough iteration.
+Applying $H^n(X,\_ )$ to the this composition, we obtain a $p^e$-linear action $\psi_{L,D}$ on $H^n\left(X,L^{-1}\right)$.
+We denote by $H^n\left(X, L^{-1}\right)^{\sstab,D}$ the semi-stable part with respect to $\psi_{L,D}$, that is, the image of a high-enough iteration of $\psi_{L,D}$.
+We suppressed the integer $e$ from the notation of the semi-stable part, as it is an elementary exercise to see that the action is independent of the choice of $e$ up to passing to a divisible-enough iteration.

-Recall that a perfect point $y$ of a scheme $Y$ is a morphism $\Spec L \to Y$ such that $L$ is a perfect field.
+Recall that a perfect point $y$ of a scheme $Y$ is a morphism $\Spec (L) \to Y$ such that $L$ is a perfect field.

 \begin{lemma} Let $\sE$ be a locally free sheaf of finite rank over a Noetherian integral scheme $Y$, and let $\sF \subseteq \sE$ be a coherent subsheaf.
-Then for every $y \in Y$:
+Then for every $y \in Y$,

 \end{lemma}